 We conducted our audit in accordance with good auditing practice in Finland.
-Our responsibilities under good auditing practice
+Our responsibilities under good auditing practice are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.